yakufl/yakufl.github.io/_pages/research.md

 ### Work in progress

-Mudenda, L.D., Perry, T., & Chin, S. Household Financial Insecurity and Parental Time Investments:
-Empirical Evidence from the Gendered and Racial Analysis in the United States

 Sedai, A.K., & Chin, S. Does Better Fuel Choice Lead to Better Employment?
 An Analysis by Gender and Caste in India